cpcode24/smart-clinic/schema-architecture.md

 This structure improves scalability, maintainability, and deployment flexibility.
 Each tier can be independently developed, tested, or scaled without impacting the others directly.

 ### Tech Stack
+* Thymeleaf for UI and Dynamic HTML
+* CSS and Vanilla JavaScript for Dynamic UI
 * Spring MVC for server-rendered admin and doctor dashboards
 * REST APIs for modular and scalable client-server communication
 * Spring Data JPA for interacting with a MySQL database
 * Spring Data MongoDB for storing flexible prescription records
 * Spring Boot is developer-friendly, production-ready, and integrates easily with testing, validation, and containerization tools.
+* Docker for Apps sharing across platforms

 ### REST APIs for scalable integration
 For modules like appointments, patient dashboards, and patient records, we expose RESTful APIs instead of using server-side views.
 REST allows external clients—such as mobile apps or future web apps—to communicate with the backend via lightweight HTTP and JSON.